Accessibility Tools

 All foreign students should have an insurance policy for sickness and accident in Poland.
 Such a policy should cover at least the first year of studies, amounting to 30,000 EUR for medical treatment throughout the insured period.

-In the case of the holders of the Card of the Pole or a permanent residence permit or the decision confirming Polish descent, an NFZ premium can be paid by the university.
+In the case of the holders of the Card of the Pole or students who have been recognized as persons of Polish origin within the meaning of the repatriation regulations, an insurance can be paid by the university.
 For this purpose, they should contact Office for Scholarships and Medical Insurance (Biuro Stypendiów i Ubezpieczeń Zdrowotnych), Main Building, room 215 (second floor).

 An insurance policy can be confirmed in the following way: